Updated June 7, 2023

 Structure of Intelligent Agent

 The Intelligent Agent structure is the combination of Agent Function, Architecture and Agent Program.

 Agent = Architecture + Agent Program

 The three entities are described below.

 1. Architecture: Architecture is the machinery on which the agent executes its action.
 It is essentially a device with embedded actuators and sensors.
-Example: Autonomous cars which have various motion and GPS sensors attached to it and actuators based on the inputs aids in actual driving.
+Example: Autonomous cars, which have various motion and GPS sensors attached to them and actuators based on the inputs, aids in actual driving.

 2. Agent Function: Agent Function helps in mapping all the information it has gathered from the environment into action

-3. Agent Program: The execution of the Agent Function is performed by the Agent Program.
+3. Agent Program: The Agent Program performs the execution of the Agent Function.
 The execution happens on top of Agent Architecture and produces the desired function.

 The end goal of any agent is to perform tasks that otherwise have to be performed by humans.
-Agents act like intelligent assistant which can enable automation of repetitive tasks, help in data summarization, learn from the environment and make recommendations for the right course of action which will help in reaching the goal state.
-Intelligent agents are in immense use today and its usage will only expand in the future.
+Agents act like intelligent assistant who can enable automation of repetitive tasks, help in data summarization, learn from the environment and make recommendations for the right course of action, which will help reach the goal state.
+Intelligent agents are in immense use today, and their usage will only expand in the future.

 This is a guide to Intelligent Agents.
 Here we discuss the structure and rules and the five types of intelligent agents based on their capability range and intelligence extent.
 You may also look at the following article to learn more –